AREEG94FAHAD/Telegram_bots/README.md

  -  Navigate to https://dashboard.heroku.com/apps/Your-App-Name, click on Configure Dynos, click on pen icon, switch to active save it.
 Congratulations, your boot is now running smoothly

 Note: This  script  work base on polling mechanism  and it work 24/7.
-This lets you lose  550 free hours of Heroku quickly.
+That will lets you lose  550 free hours of Heroku quickly.
 So I prefer to deploy your code using webhook.[ For more details see ](https://blog.cloud-elements.com/webhooks-vs-polling-youre-better-than-this)